 The Pendleton Community Public Library provides Internet access for educational, legal and ethical purposes.

 The Internet is an unregulated medium.
 Resources contained therein consist of a vast amount of material and opinions from diverse points of view.
 The Pendleton Community Public Library, in compliance with the Federal Children’s Internet Protection Act (CIPA), filters all computers in the library to protect against visual depictions of obscenity, pornography, and materials that may be harmful to minors.
 It is technically impossible, however, to prevent access to all objectionable resources, and what is considered “objectionable” varies from person to person.
-Parents and legal guardians of minor children must assume responsibility for their children’s use of the Internet through the library’s connection and are expected to convey what they consider to be appropriate standards for their children to follow when using the Internet in the library.
+Parents of minor children must assume responsibility for their children’s use of the Internet through the library’s connection and are expected to convey what they consider to be appropriate standards for their children to follow when using the Internet in the library.

 The following is considered to be unacceptable use of the Pendleton Community Public Library’s computer resources and includes, but is not limited to: